Oceanflow1990/wireframing/README.md

 ### 4. Functionality
 - **Description:** Highlights interactive components such as buttons, forms, and input fields that allow users to perform actions.
 - **Example Contribution:** A “Book Now” button under each listed tour package clearly signals the action users can take, improving usability and conversions.

+## Types of Wireframes

+Wireframes come in different levels of detail, depending on the stage of the design process.
+The two most common types are **Low-Fidelity Wireframes** and **High-Fidelity Wireframes**.

+### Low-Fidelity Wireframes
+- **Description:** Simple sketches or outlines that focus on structure and layout rather than visual design.
+- **Usage:** Used early in the design process to brainstorm ideas, map user flows, and gather feedback without investing too much time in details.
+- **Example:** A hand-drawn sketch or a simple digital outline with boxes representing text and images.

+### High-Fidelity Wireframes
+- **Description:** More detailed representations that include typography, spacing, colors, and sometimes real content.
+They closely resemble the final product.
+- **Usage:** Used later in the design process to refine usability, demonstrate interactions, and prepare for prototyping and development.
+- **Example:** A polished digital wireframe created in tools like Figma, Sketch, or Adobe XD that shows exact font sizes, colors, and content layout.

+---

+## Identifying the Wireframe Type in This Project

+The wireframe used in this project is a **Low-Fidelity Wireframe**.
+- It emphasizes **layout structure, navigation flow, and content placement** rather than visual styling.
+- This makes it suitable for **early-stage design discussions**, where the goal is to validate functionality and user experience before adding detailed design elements.